 Pro tip: Sometimes the importer will fail to import all posts at once.
 If you get an error during the import process, don’t panic.
 Go to the posts tab and check to see if any posts were imported.
 If this is the case, the importer is working but the connection is timing out.
 The solution is as simple as running the importer several times until all your posts are imported.
 Don’t forget to check the download & import file attachments box every single time.

-As a last step, install a theme and make your blog public.
+As the last step, install a theme and make your blog public.

 Congrats!
 Your blog has a new home now that will allow it to grow in unimaginable ways.